dirkleas/miditoyz/help.md

-  Stream music from a catalog song list, a midi file, or directory full of midi files to a midi device with using bank selection and program changes based on voice preferences stored in "~/.miditoyz/settings.json" and saved automatically each time you stream.
+  Stream music from a catalog song list, a midi file, or directory full of midi files to a midi device with using bank selection and program changes based on voice preferences stored in your home directory on Windows as ".miditoyz\settings.json" or ".miditoyz/settings.json" on MacOS/Linux.
+Your last song played and saved automatically each time you stream.

   Catalog song lists are CSV files with a mandatory header of "title,id" -- don't forget to use comma to separate for CSV fields, and double-quote fields with commas in them.
 Create song lists using the "query" command.

   Bookmark values are based on the sequential number of the song in the playlist or directory song list starting with 1.
 We do the right thing if you specify a bookmark number that's too big or small or your play different music than last time.
 Don't want to play your songs in order?
 Try the "shuffle" option.
-Your most important command line options are remembered between streaming sessions, so subsequent streamings pick up from the last song played if you don't include them (exceptions: shuffle, intermission, and debug).
+Your most important command line options are remembered between streaming sessions, so subsequent streamings pick up from the last song played if you don't include them (streaming exceptions: shuffle, intermission, and debug).

 Options:
   --music TEXT              MIDI song file, directory full of music, or song